What is futsal? We need to examine that before we can know what the difference is between a futsal ball vs a soccer ball.

 For futsal matches, the ball is smaller than used in soccer matches.
 Here they are size 4, which has the following specifications.
 The circumference is between 62 and 64 centimeters (24 to 25 inches).

-The other major difference between a soccer ball and a futsal ball is what happens when either of them hits the ground (soccer) or floor (futsal).
+The other major difference is what happens when either of them hits the ground (soccer) or floor (futsal).
 A soccer ball will bounce, and this is why control and touches of the ball with a player's chest or head are part and parcel of the game.

 However, a futsal ball will not to bounce, since futsal has a large focus on control and speed.
 This is why you will find that the futsal ball has a harder outer material than a soccer ball.